syncfusion-content/blazor-docs/blazor/card/header-content.md

 ---
 layout: post
 title: Header and Content in Blazor Card Component | Syncfusion
-description: Learn here all about Header and Content in Syncfusion Blazor Card component and more.
+description: Checkout and learn here all about Header and Content in Syncfusion Blazor Card component and much more.
 platform: Blazor
 control: Card
 documentation: ug